unifi-utilities/unifios-utilities/nextdns/README.md

 ### Requirements
 1. You have already setup the on boot script described [here](https://github.com/boostchicken/udmpro-utilities/tree/master/on-boot-script)
 2. NextDNS persists through firmware updates.
 The on-boot script does not.
-If you update your FM setup on-boot again and everything should work.
+If you update your firmware, setup on-boot again and everything should work.

 ### Customization
 * Feel free to change [20-dns.conflist](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/20-dns.conflist) to change the IP address of the container.
 Make sure to update all ip references and the iptables rules in [on_boot.sh](https://github.com/boostchicken/udm-utilities/blob/master/nextdns/udm-files/on_boot.sh).
 The IP address can be anywhere from x.x.x.3 to x.x.x.254. .1 is reserved for the gateway and .2 is reserved for the macvlan bridge.